GamuWasTaken/paip-lang/playground/playground.paip.md

 we can index by number, and it returns the expression in that position, without evaluating it
 - The an interpreter just iterates the outer block and evals each line :O

-how do we do traits?
-what are types? empty variables :)

-Types are boxes for their possible values, when defining a function (aka accessing @::name inside a block without giving it a value) we are specifiying a parameter of the function, with an explicit or implicit type (depending on how we use it), in this way, the type of a function is of the form references_made>output

-Types define a function from Self to unit that panics if the provided element was not of that type (assert)

-And therefore a type is just an empty var, we could attach it a function to check if the given value is of the correct type
+Types define a function from Self to unit that panics if the provided element was not of that type (assert) And therefore a type is just an empty var, we could attach it a function to check if the given value is of the correct type

 There is going to be several targets (debug, prod, ...) so we can optimize for each

 The possible expressions in the lang are:
 - name